VanessaTsang888/az-900-study-for-exam/describe-azure-architecture-and-services/knowledge-check.md

 ✔ 3.
 The setting is applied to current and future resources.

+### Q3.
 What Azure feature replicates resources across regions that are at least 300 miles away from each other?

+My answer:

 ✔ 1.
 Region pairs